JakeHornerMan/MiniGameMadness/README.md

 ## What I found easy:
 The more I used the brain cloud platform the more I liked the service and API structure.
 It seems very open to using the endpoint created to make your own custom flows and functionality.

+## What I found difficult:
+I struggled with the project scope and within a reasonable time frame.
+The original plan I laid out was playing multiple mini-games asynchronously with a lobby in a competition.
+Although this would have been possible using the brain cloud structure using Lobby Service, the time required to learn the brain cloud service and develop multiple minigames with a reasonable amount of polish would have been too much.

+## Skills I have learned:
+Im am very comfortable with the brain cloud service, and I will be tinkering and using this for my projects.